 Table of Contents

-of early electronics.
-Popular Electronics was published from October 1954 through April 1985.
-All copyrights
+published October 1954 - April 1985.
+All copyrights are hereby acknowledged.

-We're approaching the Sunday, July 20, 1969
+Today is the July 20, 1969

 anniversary of Apollo 11's landing on the moon, so I figured this article would

 be a timely reminder of the contributions made to electronics technology as part

 of the immense effort.
 The thumbnail to the left is the front page of my hometown

 ad department manager there - see inset).

 launched on April 16 of 1972 and landed on the moon on April 19.
 By then,

 as with Space Shuttle flights, moon landings were no longer front page news; The